Abhi-chaudhary220/My-Gestures-Battle-Project/README.md

 # 🪨📄✂️ Gestures Battle

-A classic Gestures Battle game built with HTML, CSS, and JavaScript.
+A classic and full of fun Gestures Battle game built with HTML, CSS, and JavaScript.
 Challenge the computer and see if you can win!

 🌐 **Live Demo:** [https://my-gestures-battle-project.netlify.app/]